pw398/pw398.github.io/_posts/2025-07-06-Latent-Dirichlet-Aanlysis-I-The-Math-of-LDA.md

 ```

-### Mixture Model Plate Notation
+### Mixture Model

 Next, we'll step it up to a mixture model, which involves a combination of multiple ($K \gt 1$) component distributions.

 **mixture img**

-In this case, the probability of a document observing a specific bag-of-words is as follows:
+In this case, the probability of a document observing a specific sequence or word count is as follows:

 <p>$p(x) = \sum_z p(z) \prod_{j=1}^D p(x_j | z)$</p>